faeboli/Lcnc/Readme.md

     - MMIO_INST_PWM_0 (16bit period MSB,16bit width LSB)
   - registers -> driver: none

-Step generator, the pins are defined in "stepgens" list un Lcnc.py script, maximum 16 instances possible, maximum steprate about half of FPGA internal clock (20MHz step rate at 40MHz clock, step width and step space set at 25ns).
+Step generator, maximum 16 instances possible per board, maximum steprate about half of FPGA internal clock (20MHz step rate at 40MHz clock, step width and step space set at 25ns).
-The steprate is limited by minimum step space and step width, for example at 500ns step space and 500ns step width the maximum step rate is 1MHz.
+The steprate is limited by minimum step space and step width, for example if step space and step width are set at 500ns the maximum step rate is 1MHz.
 - step generator (sg)
   - linuxcnc -> driver
     - parameters: